Applied Liberation PsychologyTM

 1. Attention-Based Practice = A Neurological “Hardware” Upgrade

 When you consistently train attention—through breath, mindfulness, or guided practices—you’re literally reorganizing your brain, increasing neuroplasticity, and altering brain structures.
+Research done on long and short-term meditators confirms this.

 *Frontal cortex (awareness, logic), Hippocampus (memory), Insula (compassion) all increase in size